sportdeath/AudioTransport/README.md

 # Audio Transport

-An implimentation of included [paper](https://github.com/sportdeath/AudioTransport/raw/master/paper/paper.pdf), which describes a new technique to interpolate between audio signals.
+An implimentation of the included [paper](https://github.com/sportdeath/AudioTransport/raw/master/paper/paper.pdf), which describes a new technique to interpolate between audio signals.
 This technique uses optimal transport to move the pitches in one signal to the pitches in another.
 Audibly this sounds like a generalized